Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

-Albuterol, also known as albuterol sulfate, is the active ingredient in the reliever inhaler used to support respiratory conditions.
+Albuterol, also known as albuterol sulfate, is the active ingredient in the reliever inhaler used to treat respiratory conditions.
 It is also commonly known by the brand name Ventolin or Proventil.
 This prescription-only medication can also come in tablets, capsules, or nebules for people who cannot use an inhaler effectively.
+Albuterol, also known as salbutamol in some regions, belongs to a class of drugs called short-acting beta-agonists (SABAs), which work by relaxing the muscles in the airways, thereby improving airflow to the lungs.

 Who is it for?